charl-potgieter/ArchInstall/Readme.txt

 --------------------------------
  - Ensure 64 bit arch is selected
  - Set network adaptor to bridged
+ - Stick with BIOS boot.
+EFI mode seems more trouble than it is worth

 General
 -------

- - Booting in EFI mode seems more trouble than it is worth for the moment - stick with BIOS
  - Don't use underscore in hostname - have experienced issues with this